Huawei Freebuds 3 full review

 As mentioned, call quality is very good, both in terms of the clarity of the person speaking to you as well as your voice.
 We tested this in noisy environments and the recipient could still hear us clearly.

 What about noise cancelling?
-Well, it’s not perfect.
+Well, it’s far from perfect.
 In an office environment it does a decent job of removing air conditioning and general background noise, but didn’t noticeably reduce the volume of people talking or typing.
 It’s also good on public transport, except for the ridiculously noisy London Underground.

 There, and wherever there are high levels of background noise, such as walking down a city street, the system less effective.
 However, a worse problem is the wind noise that appears to be picked up by the mics.
 This is easily noticeable even if you walk indoors at a brisk pace, not simply when there’s a strong breeze outside.